 There are no “average” Israelis—only typical Israelis.

 One evening, I found myself at a little ranch with a magical view of the Galilee.
-The place belonged to a friend of a friend who was looking to develop the property into a luxury resort.
+The place belonged to a friend of a friend who was looking to buy mansions for sale fort lauderdale and develop the property into a luxury resort.
 It’s in the Jewish DNA to make money in real estate.
 Even in Philadelphia most of the real estate people are Jews, and for that matter usually Israelis.
 On the ranch, we drank Goldstar beer and munched on roasted almonds, and it would have been perfect until suddenly, like a match being struck, the guy got all worked up.
 The problem was Franklin Roosevelt.
 Franklin Delano Fucking Roosevelt and, of course, the Jews.
 Everyone is against us, he said, and began to count off on his fingers all of Israel’s fair-weather friends.
 “The Breetish, the Germanim, the French.
 Even the Americans.
 Even the Americans!
 And I am pro-Americans!
 They didn’t save us from the Holocaust.
 They went to Roosevelt and said, ‘Bomb Auschwitz!
 Bomb the crematoria.
 Bomb the trains to Auschwitz.’
 But he wouldn’t do it, not even the train lines!
 Why?
 Because he didn’t want a million Jews coming into America.
 They hate us too.
 And I tell you, I am pro-American!”

 I nodded and waited for the flame in him to extinguish itself.
 I mean, seriously, for God’s sake.
 I’d had a splendid day, the stars were out, and I didn’t feel like spending time hearing about all of Israel’s real and imagined enemies, definitely a top-three favorite subject of a typical Israeli.